Is Hail Damage Covered by Homeowners Insurance?

 When Does Home Insurance Cover Hail Damage?

 A standard homeowners policy insures the structure of your home and other structures on your property against hail damage as long as your policy does not list hail as an exclusion.
 Meanwhile, hail is among the named perils that should be covered by your personal property insurance.
-Keep in mind that insurance providers exclude coverage for wind and hail in some areas that are particularly prone to these perils such as the Texas Gulf Coast.[1]
+That said, some insurance providers exclude coverage for wind and hail in areas that are particularly prone to these perils such as the Texas Gulf Coast.[1]

 For example, if a large chunk of hail crashes through your roof, your policy might pay to repair the roof itself and fix any damage caused by water that leaks through your roof.